Logiqx/gps-wizard/docs/gpx/README.md

 [GPX 1.1](https://www.topografix.com/GPX/1/1/gpx.xsd) was released on 9 August 2004 and improved upon the GPX 1.0 standard, introducing support for extensions.

-GPX 1.1 removed "speed" and "course".
-This may have been an oversight or perhaps their significance was not understood at the time.
+Sadly, GPX 1.1 removed "speed" and "course".
+This may have been an oversight or perhaps their significance was not appreciated at the time.

-It was not until around 2015 when Garmin finally re-introduced them in version 2 of their [TrackPointExtension](https://www8.garmin.com/xmlschemas/TrackPointExtensionv2.xsd) schema.
+It was not until around 2015 when Garmin finally re-introduced "speed" and "course" in version 2 of their [TrackPointExtension](https://www8.garmin.com/xmlschemas/TrackPointExtensionv2.xsd) schema.

 ### Validation

-One of the great benefits about an XML file is that it can be validated against its schema.
+One of the great benefits of an XML file is that it can be validated against a schema.

 Validation is deemed significant enough for it to have been listed as the first requirement on the page "[GPX for Developers](https://www.topografix.com/gpx_for_developers.asp)".

 #### Validation from the Command Line

-Topografix provide "[Validating your GPX output](https://www.topografix.com/gpx_validation.asp)" which describes why you should validate GPX output and how to validate GPX output.
+Topografix provide the page "[Validating your GPX output](https://www.topografix.com/gpx_validation.asp)" which describes why you should validate GPX output and how to validate it.

 I installed the recommended SAXCount tool into my Ubuntu environment using the following command: